Best Framing Nailers of 2020 & Ultimate Nail Gun Buyers Guide

 - Occasionally jams when used in upside down position

 - Will not fire if tip is depressed

-The Bostitch F21PL Round Head is a sturdy, powerful nail gun that does the job well.
+First of all the Bostitch F21PL Round Head is a sturdy, powerful nail gun that does the job well.
 It can drive different types of nails and can even fit into small-spaced frames or studs.
 Although it can emit sparks when triggered, this will lessen the longer you use the gun.

 One of the most used tools in carpentry is the nail gun.
-Nailers allow the user to drive nails with just one hand freeing the other for positioning the work.
+Nailers allow the user to drive nails with just one hand, freeing the other for positioning the work.
 It also allows the user to get into tight or awkward spaces that would be difficult to reach with a regular hammer.